soumyamishra89/github-analyser/README.md

  - _datamodels_ are created with class wherease other services are simply used as modules.
 This was done to allow datamodels to inherit from a standard abstract model that provides an uniform access methods to the database, whereas services are created as standalone modules.
 # Limitation
  - The user can login with github account but as of now, logout option is not provided.
  - The app does not differentiate if the provided repository is invalid or private.
-For both the cases it displays similar message to the user.
+All kinds of error are shown with similar message.
  - Uses multiple calls to fetch github repsoitory info using githup rest api.
 Can be optimised.
  - The backend and frontend are served from same domain to avoid CORS issue.
 Additionaly cookies are used for identifying user session.
 This prevents the app to be deployed separately as standalone backend and frontend applications.
 This will not help if a native mobile application is used as client application.
 The cookie based session needs to be replaced with bearer token to identify user action.
  -  In memory database needs to be replaced with a persistent one so that data is not lost.